Crownmuri/LaMulana2AP-PopTracker/README.md

   - Required Crystal Skulls for Nibiru
 - When Guardian Specific Ankh Jewels is on, the item tracking for bosses is a progressive (0 - unobtained, 1 - ankh obtained, 2 - boss beaten)
   - When it's off, the tracking is only between state 0 and state 2
-  - Tracking a boss as beaten will automatically remove 1 Ankh Jewel from your tracked items
 - Go Mode icon is enabled once Ninth Child is considered reachable.
 - The Map Tracker and Entrance Tracker come with maps and a table of all the shops for tracking ammo or unbought items.
 - Entrance Tracker Features: